Direct Observation of Collective Electronuclear Modes About a Quantum Critical Point

-We plot in Figs. \ref{fig:lowfreq} and \ref{fig:highfreq} the measured transmission of single-crystal \LiF\ in loop gap resonators tuned to different frequencies at $T = 55$~mK.
-The high $Q$ of the resonator and large filling factor of the \LiF\ crystal inside the resonator enhances the coupling between the incident microwave field and the spins.
-With the resonator tuned to the lowest experimentally accessible frequency of 930 MHz, we focus in Fig. \ref{fig:lowfreq} on the lowest energy `soft mode’ excitation in the sample.
-In this regime, the field-dependent evolution of the cavity resonant frequency is driven primarily by the change in the static susceptibility of the \LiF\ crystal.
-When the resonant frequency coincides with the energy of the soft mode, the absorption is enhanced, resulting in a peak in the inverse quality factor $1/Q$ of the resonator (insets).
-By varying the resonant frequency of the resonator via insertion of sapphire wafers into the gap, we then can track the soft mode close to the QCP.
-As shown in Fig. \ref{fig:highfreq}, probing the soft mode at higher frequencies results in two peaks bracketing the 4.8~T quantum critical point, indicating that the mode does indeed persist into the paramagnet, in accordance with predictions.
+{\it Results and Analysis}: Figs. \ref{fig:lowfreq} and \ref{fig:highfreq} show the measured transmission of single-crystal \LiHoF\ in LGRs tuned to different resonant frequencies at T= 55 mK.
+When the resonant frequency $\Omega$ coincides with the soft mode frequency $\omega$, absorption is enhanced, giving a peak in the resonator inverse quality factor $1/Q$ (insets).
+In Fig. \ref{fig:lowfreq} the resonator is tuned to the lowest accessible $\Omega = 930$ MHz.
+In this regime, the field-dependent evolution of the cavity resonant frequency is driven primarily by the change in the static susceptibility of the \LiHoF\ crystal.
+By varying $\Omega$ we track the soft mode close to the QCP.
+In Fig. \ref{fig:highfreq} we probe this mode at higher $\Omega$ and find two peaks bracketing the 4.8 T QCP, demonstrating that the mode does persist as expected into the paramagnetic phase.

-At frequencies above 2.8 GHz, the coupling between additional excitation modes in the sample and the cavity becomes strong enough to be observable even well away from the resonant modes of the cavity (Fig. \ref{fig:highfreq}(a,b)).
-We then can observe in principle transitions between all the additional modes, at frequencies corresponding to the energy differences between the modes.
-To track the evolution of these transitions, we use a linear combination of absorptive and dispersive Lorentzian lineshapes to extract the field dependence of the frequency and linewidth.
-Near the cavity resonance at 4.2 GHz, the spectra were fit to a coupled oscillator model to account for hybridization between the electronuclear mode and resonator photons \cite{schusterHighCooperativityCouplingElectronSpin2010,hueblHighCooperativityCoupled2013}; the apparent avoided level crossing at 3.6 GHz is due to an anti-resonance in the LGR response.
+When $\Omega > 2.8$ GHz, the collective mode-cavity mode coupling is strong enough for detection well away from the cavity resonant frequencies (Fig. \ref{fig:highfreq} (a,b)).
+We ought to then observe transitions between all the collective modes, at frequencies equal to their energy differences.
+We use a linear combination of absorptive and dispersive Lorentzian lineshapes, to extract the frequencies and linewidths of these transitions.
+Near the cavity resonance at 4.2 GHz, the spectra were fit to a coupled oscillator model \cite{schuster10,huebl13}; the apparent avoided level crossing at 3.6 GHz is an anti-resonance in the LGR response.